expodecay/UAV-UGV/README.md

 ```
 sh HUSKY_installer.sh
 ```
+and provide the version of your ros installation.

 ![workspace generator](readme/husky_install.png)

-When the installation is complete, three separate terminals should open automatically: ros master, gazebo, and rviz.
+When the installation is complete, three separate terminals should open automatically: ros-master, gazebo, and rviz.

 ![workspace generator](readme/husky_install2.png)